- There will be no lecture-free time this semester. Thus lectures and exams can also occur in summer (this semester lasts until the end of September)

-Due to the growth of cases of COVID-19, the federal government of Austria has decided on Tuesday, March 10th 2020, that all university operations have to be cancelled until April 4th.
+Due to the growing number of COVID-19 cases, the federal government of Austria has decided on Tuesday, March 10th 2020, that all university operations have to be suspended until April 4th.
 At the same time, all indoor events with more than 100 attendees and all outdoor events with more than 500 attendees are cancelled.

 What should I do if I think I am infected?

-If you are experiencing common symptoms of COVID-19, you should call 1450 and they will inform you about the next steps.
-Don’t go to your general health practitioner.
-You should then also inform TU at firstname.lastname@example.org, because Universities are obligated to report cases to the Federal Ministry of Education, Science and Research.
+If you are experiencing common symptoms of COVID-19, you should call 1450.
+Specialists will inform you about the next steps.
+Don’t visit your general health practitioner.
+Inform TU at firstname.lastname@example.org -Universities are obligated to report cases to the Federal Ministry of Education, Science and Research.

-Can I learn in the Fachschaft during the lockdown?
+Can I learn in at Fachschaft during the lockdown?